vviikk/vviikk.github.io/pages/INDEX.md

 ##### **BAE Systems Applied Intelligence** | _Kuala Lumpur_

-- Delivered dashboards consisting of heatmaps, filters, timelines and drill-down hunting using Highcharts / Highmaps / Angular / SASS that would interface with an elastic search backend.
+- Delivered dashboards consisting of heat-maps, filters, timelines and drill-down hunting using Highcharts / Highmaps / Angular / SASS that would interface with an elastic search back end.
 - Accelerated development of a pixel-perfect product with a strict delivery timeline, whilst keeping a focus on best practices.
 - Undertook the interviewing and hiring of a capable (and super-awesome) front-end development team, which I would lead, that could deliver complex and interesting projects.
 - Formulated a guide of best-practices in building good software for the front-end developers.